jaspermayone/jaspermayone/README.md

 An avid organizer and big picture thinker, you can often find them scheming up some sort of business venture.
 From developing a small app to drafting large scale plans for a world domination scheme, Jasper is always looking for ways to combine their diverse interests and skills into enterprising projects.
 This knack for organization and leadership has opened doors for Jasper to take on exciting roles in various projects and adventures, both close to home and abroad.

-Recently they've been focusing their time (outside of their degree) on [MLH (aka Major League Hacking)](https://mlh.io/) where they currently contract as a Coach, as well as at [Patchwork Labs](https://github.com/patchworklabsorg), a nonprofit they started with the mission to "Provide fiscal sponsorship and administrative support for hackathons and STEM projects, enabling individuals and teams to organize educational events and develop technology-based solutions that benefit the community."
+Recently they've been focusing their time (outside of their degree) on [Patchwork Labs](https://github.com/patchworklabsorg), a nonprofit they started with the mission to "Provide fiscal sponsorship and administrative support for hackathons and STEM projects, enabling individuals and teams to organize educational events and develop technology-based solutions that benefit the community."

 Previously, Jasper's adventures included working at [MLH](https://mlh.io/) as the Summer 2025 engineering intern, a month-long trip to Rwanda, where they filmed a documentary and managed production for their fellow students' films.
 They also played a key role in the Waitsfield Elementary PTA's Annual Ski & Skate sale, co-coordinated large scale climate conferences called “See Change Sessions” with thousands of attendees, and enjoyed concerts by AJR, Sammy Rae & the Friends, and Lake Street Dive.